Ivy Feb 07, 2018 No Comments

-The budget of 2018 welcomes AI with government ready to allocate $480 mn towards research, training and skill development in AI, ML and IOT.
-Countries like Japan, USA, UK and China have made major advancements in AI while it is still at a nascent level for the Indian economy.
+The budget of 2018 welcomes AI with the government ready to allocate $480 mn towards research, training and skill development in AI, ML and IoT.
+Countries like Japan, the USA, UK and China have made major advancements in AI while it is still at a nascent level for the Indian economy.

 The basic uses of Artificial Intelligence include: